gwastro/pycbc/docs/install_lalsuite.rst

 .. note::

-    If you want to manage multiple versions of lalsuite, it is not reccommended to source the ``lalsuite-user-env.sh`` script from your activate script.
-You should just source it when you enter your virtual environment with the command ``source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuite-user-env.sh``
+    If you want to manage multiple versions of lalsuite, it is not recommended to source the ``lalsuite-user-env.sh`` script in your activate script.
+Instead, you should explicitly source the lalsuite install corresponding to your pycbc build after entering your virtual environment, with the command ``source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuite-user-env.sh``

 lalsuite is now installed in your virtual environment.
 You can check this with the command